Banking basics

 In addition, some European banks print the IBAN number on their customers’ bank cards.

-If you still can’t find your IBAN number, we recommend you contact your bank’s customer service.
+You can’t find your IBAN number?
+We recommend you contact your bank’s customer service.
 How Can I Get an IBAN?

 Is an IBAN the same as an account number?

 No. The IBAN number is a standardized international numbering system.
-It lets to identify bank accounts for international transactions.
+It lets banks identify bank accounts for international transactions.

-The account number is part of the IBAN number.
+The account number is a part of IBAN.
 It is a unique identifier that the bank assigns to a specific account in its system.

 Is the sort code in the IBAN number?